metafacture/metafacture.github.io/Morph-and-Fix/literalFunctions.md

 # Literal functions

+TODO: General Remark to the difference in MOPRH AND FIX and how to state attribtutes?

 ## Read - `<data>` / `map`

 The simplest way to work with literals is to read them and then pass them on.
 This is done by the `data`-function.